iotshaman/node-json-file-tree/README.md

 ![npm badge](https://img.shields.io/npm/v/node-json-file-tree.svg) ![Build Status](https://travis-ci.org/iotshaman/node-json-file-tree.svg?branch=master) [![Coverage Status](https://coveralls.io/repos/github/iotshaman/node-json-file-tree/badge.svg?branch=master)](https://coveralls.io/github/iotshaman/node-json-file-tree?branch=master)

-Tree structure that representing the contents of a given system drive.
+Tree structure representing the contents of a given system drive.
 Simply pass in a start folder, or a list of files / folders, and this module will return an object that you can use in a user interface to represent your files!

 ### Requirements